Asset Class |

 second time after the recent steepening,

 reflecting the arrival of a significant economic slowdown.
-This
+Following

-inversion following the recent steepening of the yield curve, after the first
+the recent steepening of the yield curve after the first inversion, this second

 underperform going forward under such conditions.